- Genius Essays

 Are you striving for goals that seem just out of reach?
 Unmet desires can create a sense of frustration and helplessness.

 When you have an idea or image of what you want your life to look like and you do not see this, it may sponsor feelings of helplessness.
-This becomes exaggerated when you see others bask in the fullness of their life’s experiences which happens to be your dream.
-Put simply, when your vision isn't actualized yet someone else is a walking billboard of that vision.
+This becomes exaggerated when you see others bask in the fullness of their life’s experiences which may be similar to your dream.
+Put simply, when your vision isn't actualized wheras, someone else is a walking billboard of that vision.

-The challenge with this is rather than being objective, you tend to see everything wrong with you–isolate yourself from the world due to feelings of unworthiness or edit your life with tactics you see externally thinking it would give you what you deeply desire.
+The challenge with this is rather than being objective, you tend to see everything wrong with you.
+You isolate yourself from the world due to feelings of unworthiness or edit your life with tactics you see externally thinking it would somehow make-up for what you deeply desire.

 An example would be editing your logos continually or changing your brand colors because you think if you do this, you would have similar business success as the object of your view.